Costume Shop

 The Scenic Art Workshop is one of the largest and most sophisticated workspaces for scenic art in Asia.
 It comprises of a 23m x 16m floor space with a 3.8m floor recess that accommodates a purpose built paint frame measuring 22m x 10m.
 It was originally designed by renowned engineer Mike Barnett and is virtually identical to the London’s National Theatre Scenic Art Workshop, possibly the best in Europe.
 The paint frame can be remotely moved up or down from controls either on ground level or higher up.
 Like the National Theatre, the Academy’s paint frame also has two integrated paint towers that allow the operators to paint from any height or location they wish.

-The painting platforms measure 3m x 1.9m each and can be combined to create one synchronized platform for larger teams of up to 8 painters to work together.
+The painting platforms measure 3m x 1.9m each and can be combined to create one synchronised platform for larger teams of up to 8 painters to work together.
 The facility can accommodate cloths to be painted of up to 21m x 10m or several cloths of smaller sizes painted at the same time.
 There are also 3 bar hoists spanned across the workshop, each rated to 500kg.
 One of these contains 8 lighting positions with connected dimmers to allow scenic artists to test under various lighting states before the work goes on stage.

 The Property Making Workshops consist of three workshops on three levels, with access to a fume extraction facility.
 All areas function as teaching spaces and production/project facilities.
 The main props workshop is a general-purpose area, above ground level, equipped primarily with tools and equipment for woodwork, moulding and casting.
 There are three heavy benches and other tables, plus storage for materials, handheld power tools, and hand tools.
 Materials or finished props can be transported to and from the area by a chain hoist if required.

 For woodwork, fixed equipment includes a table saw, cross bench saws, pillar drill, a lathe, two large band-saws and one smaller one, a disc/belt sanding machine and two compressors.
-In the Molding and Casting area we have a ‘roto-caster’, two pug mills, an industrial oven, and a vacuum de-gasser, plus two large sinks with plaster traps.
+In the Moulding and Casting area we have a ‘roto-caster’, two pug mills, an industrial oven, and a vacuum de-gasser, plus two large sinks with plaster traps.
 In addition there is dust/fume extraction equipment fitted to most machines.

 Above the main workshop, a second area is the mezzanine level with an acrylic wall overlooking the main workshop, fitted with sliding doors and another chain hoist.
 This area is a dust free area housing two vacuum-form machines and a laser cutter.